privrja/MassSpecBlocks/Deploy.md

 To check if is running, access it on the browser.
 On /api/doc would be a web page with documentation.
 Address /rest should return 401, because you need to log in.

 After that, you should log in as default users and change passwords to them.
 (Recommended to do this using frontend) Passwords are hashed using bcrypt, if you would like to use another hashing algorithm you can change it in `config/packages/security.yaml`.
 When you do that, you should add to insert script emails on created users to change their passwords, because in insert script is password hashed in bcrypt.
+(Default passwords are: 12345678)

 ### Frontend